By Santi — Head Van Engineer, 2025-12-04

 Fluid checks and what discrepancies imply (oil, coolant, transmission, brake fluid)

-Mismatched levels (e.g., low oil but clean pan) or discolored fluids (milky coolant, burnt smelling oil) can identify head gasket or contamination issues.
-Fresh oil with no record of service suggests recent but undocumented work — verify with receipts where possible.
+Uneven levels (e.g., low oil but clean pan) or colored fluids (milky coolant, burnt smelling oil) can show head gasket or dirt issues.
+Fresh oil with no record of service suggests recent but unrecorded work—check with receipts where you can.

 Systems specific to RV conversions